TomiMoreno/Portfolio/README.md

-This is my portfolio, made with Next.js 💼
+This is my portfolio, made with Next.js, and Notion as a CMS 💼

 ## Setting up project